BEMAS Forum Maintenance

 It is a unique opportunity to take part in interactive presentations and enriching exchanges between peers, colleagues and specialists around the fundamentals, best practices and upcoming trends.

 In a world where asset maintenance has become a strategic lever for industrial performance, innovation in inspection and diagnostics plays a central role.
-The Forum Maintenance 2026, which will take place on 23 April 2026, will explore this theme through advanced technological and methodological solutions to optimise maintenance operations.
+The Forum Maintenance will explore this theme through advanced technological and methodological solutions to optimise maintenance operations.

 The day will conclude with the presentation of the Technical Team of the Year Award.